After coming home from our 10-day vacation in Europe, I noticed how filthy my luggage had become. Just take a look at the picture that I took below.

 - Open all of the zippers and give your luggage a good shake.
 Then vacuum your suitcase.
 This gets rid of all of the larger particles.

 - Using a wet cloth, wipe down all parts of the interior lining without any soap.
-Using too much soap just makes a mess, so instead use a simple wet cloth.
+Using too much soap makes a mess, so instead, use a simple wet cloth.

-- If you still have some dirty patches after wiping everything down, like the brown stain in the picture above, mix some laundry detergent with water (1:5) and apply it to the dirty areas using an old toothbrush.
+- If you still have some dirty patches after wiping everything down, like the brown stain in the picture above, mix some laundry detergent with water (1:5 ratio) and apply it to the dirty areas using an old toothbrush.

-The deeper stains took some rubbing with laundry detergent to get out fully, but I managed to clean everything quite easily.
+The deeper stains took some more effort while rubbing with laundry detergent to get out fully, but I managed to clean everything quite easily.